 #lang br (require brag/support) (define-lex-abbrev digits (:+ (char-set "0123456789"))) (define-lex-abbrev reserved-terms (:or "print" "goto" "end" "+" ":" ";" "let" "=" "input")) (define basic-lexer (lexer-srcloc [(eof) (return-without-srcloc eof)] ["\n" (token 'NEWLINE lexeme)] [whitespace (token lexeme #:skip? #t)] [(from/stop-before "rem" "\n") (token 'REM lexeme)] [reserved-terms (token lexeme lexeme)] [(:seq alphabetic (:* (:or alphabetic numeric "$"))) (token 'ID (string->symbol lexeme))] [digits (token 'INTEGER (string->number lexeme))] [(:or (:seq (:? digits) "." digits) (:seq digits ".")) (token 'DECIMAL (string->number lexeme))] [(:or (from/to "\"" "\"") (from/to "'" "'")) (token 'STRING (substring lexeme 1 (sub1 (string-length lexeme))))])) (provide basic-lexer)

 We introduce a new lexer abbreviation called reserved-terms, because we’re going to be introducing a lot more of them.
 We move our existing terms there, plus let and = and input.
+We add a corresponding reserved-terms rule below.

 We also introduce a rule to match identifiers, and put them into a token of type 'ID as a symbol.